mswiseman/Moon/_posts/2021-05-26-gentlabottobot.md

 ![Assembly3](https://raw.githubusercontent.com/mswiseman/mswiseman.github.io/master/assets/img/assembly3.png)

 I found tapping to be difficult.
 I suggest practicing on something if possible.
-If you have a vice, then wrap your aluminum extrusion in a wash cloth (to protect it) and tighten it down.
+If you have a vice, then wrap your aluminum extrusion in a washcloth (to protect it) and tighten it down.
 This will make tapping so much easier.
 Once everything was tapped, I secured the T plates with 8mm M5 bolts and thus secured the liquid handler's bed.

 ![Tapping](https://raw.githubusercontent.com/mswiseman/mswiseman.github.io/master/assets/img/IMG_4179(2).gif)